AdobeDocs/experience-manager-65.en/help/sites-deploying/ecommerce-repository-restructuring-in-aem-6-5.md

 ---
 title: E-Commerce Repository Restructuring in AEM 6.5
-seo-title: E-Commerce Repository Restructuring in AEM 6.5
-description: Learn how to make the necessary changes in order to migrate to the new repository structure in AEM 6.5 for E-Commerce.
+description: Learn how to make the necessary changes to migrate to the new repository structure in AEM 6.5 for E-Commerce.
-seo-description: Learn how to make the necessary changes in order to migrate to the new repository structure in AEM 6.5 for E-Commerce.
-uuid: 1fff1a4b-c8d0-4016-92fb-e2ea26e3a302
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 content-type: reference
 topic-tags: repo_restructuring
-discoiquuid: 28c92e7d-2106-4333-afa6-c5528a00d7b4
 feature: Upgrading
 exl-id: 78b7c497-c474-4308-bfab-8f424b5f7268
 ---